Street vending in Los Angeles: History

 Four groups came together to fight for street vending to be legalized and created the Legalize Street Vending Campaign.
 Each group was able to contribute something different.
 The East LA Community Corporation helps to develop communities.
 The Los Angeles Food Policy Council looked at how legalizing street vending could help people gain access to healthy food.
 Public Council is a public interest law firm and is non-profit.
-The Leadership for Urban Renewal Network advocates for low-income communities and their economic development.
+The Leadership for Urban Renewal Network (LURN), now known as Inclusive Action for the City (IAC), advocates for low-income communities and their economic development.
 Street vendors were quickly brought in to lead and advocate for street vending to be legalized.

 In 2012, they went to council members to find allies and help draft a policy proposal.
 The report was not considered a priority until the 2016 election.

-When Trump announced a deportation priority for anyone who’s committed a crime it was enough pressure for the council to vote in February 2017 to decriminalize it.
+When President Trump announced a deportation priority for anyone who's committed a crime it was enough pressure for the council to vote in February 2017 to decriminalize it.

 The city pushed back against full legalization.
 They implemented two-vendor per block caps and allowed store owners to keep people from selling in front of their store.
 Certain sections of the city were also restricted.
 No one could sell on the Hollywood Walk Of Fame, meaning people lost a huge source of income.

 After it became legalized they were still restricted from selling in Hollywood, but Legalize Street Vending Campaign continues to fight for venders to be able to sell with unique rules instead of being completely banned.

 For decades, street vending has been prominent throughout the history of Los Angeles and has played a significant role in the culture and economic growth of Los Angeles.
 Considering LA has a large Hispanic population, a large portion of street vendors today and in the past are, or were, of Mexican descent.
 Today there are over 50,000 different kinds of street vendors in LA; 10,000 of them selling food.
 It is often the first profession of immigrants in the city.